Skip to main content

 Consider the lipid panel.
 The numbers for cholesterol (Total, LDL, HDL) and triglycerides are direct reflections of your metabolic function, which is tightly regulated by hormones.
 Insulin, a primary metabolic hormone, influences how your body processes and stores fats.
 Thyroid hormones set the pace for your metabolism, affecting how quickly you burn lipids for energy.

 An imbalance in these markers can be an early signal of underlying hormonal shifts long before a specific hormone level itself is flagged as abnormal.
-Similarly, your and Hemoglobin A1c (HbA1c) are direct indicators of your body’s glucose regulation and insulin sensitivity.
+Similarly, your fasting glucose and Hemoglobin A1c (HbA1c) are direct indicators of your body’s glucose regulation and insulin sensitivity.

 Chronic elevation in these numbers suggests that your cells may be becoming resistant to insulin’s signals, a condition that places significant stress on the entire endocrine system and can disrupt the delicate balance of cortisol and sex hormones.